Wulguru, Queensland: Geography

 The suburb is bounded to the west by the Lavarack Barracks to the west, University Road (Bruce Highway) to the north, the Cluden Racecourse to the north-west, and by the North Coast railway line to the east.
+Townsville Connection Road runs through from south-east to north-east, and then along the north-eastern boundary.

 The suburb is mostly flat (approx 10 m above sea level) but in the south-west of the locality rises quickly to 100 m.
 There is a water tank at the high point of the suburb which offers views across Townsville.
 It is accessible by a walking track, off Diamantina Road (19.3315°S 146.8156°E).

 History

 The name Wulguru comes from Wulgurukaba, the language/group name of the Aboriginal people of the Cleveland Bay area.

 The Wulguru railway station (19.3260°S 146.8263°E) on the North Coast railway line has been abandoned.

 Wulguru State School opened on 30 January 1962.